African immigration to the United States: Educational attainment

+The educational attainment of immigrant groups varies by region of origin.
+Among all black immigrant subgroups, the share of adults aged 25 and over with a bachelor's degree or higher increased.
+Between 2000 and 2019, the degree attainment of black adults born in the Caribbean and South America increased by 7 percentage points (from 16% to 23% for black Caribbean adults and from 20% to 27% for black South American adults).
+As of 2019, about 40 percent (41 percent) of black adults aged 25 and older had a bachelor's degree or higher, while about a quarter (23 percent) of black adults of Caribbean descent had at least a bachelor's degree, compared with 33 percent of all foreign-born and U.S.-born adults.

+Black immigrants from Africa are generally more highly educated than other groups in the United States (this region accounts for more than 40% of the foreign-born black population).
+This phenomenon is related to immigration patterns and the way in which people enter the United States.
+Many African immigrants come to the United States through the Diversity Visa Program, which requires applicants to have completed formal primary and secondary education.

+African immigrants excel in many ways.
+They have a high rate of naturalization, a higher level of education than the overall U.S. population, and are more likely to earn degrees in science, technology, engineering, and mathematics (STEM).
+In addition, they make important contributions to several key economic sectors, such as healthcare, which have been facing labor shortages.

 Health

 U.S. immigrants that come from predominantly black nations in Africa are generally healthier than black immigrants from predominantly white nations or from Europe.
 A study conducted by Jen'nan Ghazal Read, a sociology professor at the UC Irvine, and Michael O. Emerson, a sociology professor at Rice University, studied the health of more than 2,900 black immigrants from top regions of emigration: the West Indies, Africa, South America and Europe.
 Black people born in Africa and South America have been shown to be healthier than U.S.-born black people.
 The study was published in the September issue of Social Forces and is the first to look at the health of black immigrants by their region of origin.